 On the harbourside you’ll also find some of the best gyros in the country at The Athenian.
 You can see the theme here, Bristol takes food from all over the globe and delivers it to the highest standards, without it costing the earth and making it a fun, student-friendly option.

-If you fancy some desert after a lip smacking tasty treat Swoon on College Green is the best place to go for some gelato.
-For coffee and cake there is plenty of choice during the day and night, from your chain coffee such as Starbucks and Costa, to many an independent café.
+If you fancy some dessert after a lip-smacking tasty treat Swoon on College Green is the best place to go for some gelato.
+For coffee and cake, there is plenty of choice during the day and night, from your chain coffee such as Starbucks and Costa, to many an independent café.
 Pinkmans on Park Street is a great example of this, a bakery during the daytime (voted in the top 25 in the UK), and a pizza restaurant during the night.
 It is always packed out, but worth the wait.

 Tasty and cheap student eats in Bristol include Falafel King on Cotham Hill, Tick Tuck on St Stephens St, Pizzarova on Gloucester Road, and Atomic Burger on Gloucester Road.
 This is just the tip of the iceberg in a city that has a thriving food scene for all tastes and budgets.

 As with the food scene, Bristol nightlife is absolutely booming and continues to surpass high expectations every year.
 There are large nightclubs hosting some of the top DJs in the world, underground gigs, and some amazing live music venues dotted about the city.
 On top of that you’ll find whatever you want from a night out in Bristol, from the glamorous bars, live comedy nights, karaoke, and a thriving LGBTQ scene in the West End Gay Village and Old Market Quarter Gay Village.